cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/variables.md

 In addition to `variables` bundle files, variables may also be defined as controller system properties and as [JCasC secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc).

-In this lab we will use variables to templatize the `rbac.yaml` file.
+In this lab we will use variables to templatize the `rbac.yaml` file and update the parent bundle of your `dev-controller` bundle to the `rbac-base` bundle that includes that templatized version.
+This allows you to centrally manage standard RBAC strategies across many controllers.

 1. Navigate to your workshop GitHub Organization click on the link for your copy of the **dev-controller** repository, click on the **Pull requests** tab and then click on the link for the **Using Variables** pull request.
 2. On the next screen, click on the **Files changed** tab to review the files being removed and updated in your `dev-controller` repository.